 Enterprise connected health and wearable drug delivery

-Gregory is Head of the Medical Group at Kinneir Dufort, an award-winning research, innovation, design and product development company, with over 30 years’ experience helping companies discover, create, develop and realise tangible new products, brands and experiences.
+Gregory Berman is an Independent Consultant and Director of Cantab Innovations Ltd. Previously he was Head of the Medical Group at Kinneir Dufort, an award-winning research, innovation, design and product development company, with over 30 years’ experience helping companies discover, create, develop and realise tangible new products, brands and experiences.
 He helps clients in the life-science, medical and healthcare sectors to develop products in complex situations, optimise life-science R&D and exploit technology strategically.
-Gregory has played a key role in developing a number of different devices including SmartJect™ and SmartStop™.
-He has worked extensively with start-up drug delivery companies to help commercialise the technology and he has also conducted a number of due diligence and technology assessments.
+For example he:

 Ian has been Vice President Business Development, Delivery Systems with Ypsomed AG since 1995.
 He has had a number of roles in key account management and business development working with pharma companies to develop and bring to market innovative self-injection systems.
 He studied biochemistry and biotechnology in the UK from 1979-1983 and has worked in medical device companies since moving to Switzerland in 1990.
 Following the successful development and launch of a range of new pen and autoinjector custom products, Ypsomed Delivery Systems’ continues to focus on the development of next generation pen, autoinjector and bolus injector technologies.